 If you’re looking for the broadest possible range of color options for your prototype, Polyjet rigid opaque materials are worth exploring.
-When combined with rubber-like materials, they create moving or assembled parts and electronic components.
-Additionally, they result in products that must feel soft to the touch and appear vibrant for easy identification.
+When combined with rubber-like materials, they enable the creation of moving or assembled parts and electronic components .
+Additionally, they result in products that must feel soft to the touch and have a vibrant appearance for easy identification

 7. Simulated Polypropylene Materials

-Simulated Polypropylene materials simulate the qualities and appearance of polypropylene.
+Simulated Polypropylene materials replicate the qualities and appearance of polypropylene.
 For example, this type exists in things like product packaging, laboratory equipment, car components, living hinges, sound speakers, and plenty of other applications.
-If you’re looking to test or exhibit a polypropylene prototype, make it using 3D simulated polypropylene first before going into full production.
+If you’re looking to test or exhibit a polypropylene prototype, create a 3D simulated polypropylene prototype before proceeding to full production.

 8. Biocompatible Materials

-Polyjet biocompatible materials meet the approval required for medical use on five key factors.
-This factor includes genotoxicity, cytotoxicity, delayed hypersensitivity, irritation, and USP plastic Class VI.
+Polyjet biocompatible materials meet the required approval for medical use based on five key factors.
+These factors include genotoxicity, cytotoxicity, delayed hypersensitivity, irritation, and USP plastic Class VI compatibility.
 Using these materials, you can create colorless prototypes that need short-term exposure to mucosa membranes for up to 24 hours.
-In addition, you can also produce prototypes that will be in contact with the skin for more than 30 days.
+In addition, you can also create prototypes that will be in contact with the skin for durations exceeding 30 days.

 Polyjet 3D printers